 Corequisite Research Design Collaborative

 The goal of the Corequisite Research Design Collaborative (CRDC) is to dramatically increase the number of students who are minoritized or experiencing poverty completing corequisite supports that are based on sound, research-informed design principles.

 Mathematics Education for Nurses

-The Charles A. Dana Center and the Mathematical Association of America (MAA) are excited to begin a partnership with the nursing community to explore, implement, and continuously improve best practices for the mathematics education of nursing students.
-In collaboration with Quality and Safety Education for Nurses (QSEN), we are bringing together the two fields of mathematics education and nursing to improve student success and quality practice.
+The Charles A. Dana Center and the Mathematical Association of America (MAA) worked in partnership with the nursing community to explore, implement, and continuously improve best practices for the mathematics education of nursing students.
+In collaboration with Quality and Safety Education for Nurses (QSEN), we brought together the two fields of mathematics education and nursing to improve student success and quality practice.